 Every cabin has its own ensuite bathroom as standard.
-Our A-Category boats have a shower and toilet in a wet room style, whereas our A-Extra, Premier and Premier Plus boats have a separate fitted shower in the ensuite.
+Our A-Category boats have a shower and toilet in a wet room style, whereas our Premier, Premier Plus and Premier Deluxe boats have a separate fitted shower in the ensuite.

 Every cabin has its own air-conditioning unit.
 The air-conditioning can be switched on or off as you please.